w3c/trace-context/spec/21-http_header_format_rationale.md

 dedup messages on the server when traceparent only defines the source this message came from.

-## `tracestate`

-- The names should be human readable, but values shoulb be opaque.
-Cryptic names can interfere with identification of the tracing system responsible for an entry.
-- Multiple entries are permitted, but not across multiple headers.
-Order identifies which entry is associated with the `traceparent`.
-Arbitrary non-tracing system entries is a non use case.
-- The typical name will be a single word in latin and the value will be a copy of the `traceparent` format or an opaque string.

 ## Ordering of keys in `tracestate`

 The specification calls for ordering of values in tracestate.
 This requirement allows better interoperability between tracing vendors.